understanding-astro/understanding-astro-book/preface.md

 - **Saves time**: This book will save you countless hours tinkering with references and code samples as a by-product of the above distinctions.
 Yes, you can spend hours digging deep into the docs or Astro source code, but I’ve spent hours (months, actually) doing so!
 Therefore, I can present the learnings without you doing as much of the work - don’t be fooled; you still have to do the work of reading the book.

 > Consider reading (or skimming) the official documentation after reading this book or using it as a reference.
-This book complements the official docs, not replace them. ## How the book is structured
+This book complements the official docs, not replace them.

 ## How the book is structured